MicrosoftDocs/well-architected/well-architected/security/testing.md

 - Gaps in observability and detection methods.

 A good threat modeling exercise can point to key areas to ensure test coverage and frequency.
-Recommendations on threat modeling are covered in [Security Development Lifecycle](security-development-lifecycle.md) (SDL).
+Recommendations on threat modeling are covered in [Secure Development Lifecycle](secure-development-lifecycle.md) (SDL).

 Most tests described in these sections can be run as routine tests.
 However, repeatability can incur costs in some cases and cause disruption.
 Consider those tradeoffs carefully.

 #### Tests that validate the technology stack

 Here are some examples of types of tests and their focus areas.
-This isn't an exhaustive list.
+This list isn't exhaustive.
 Test the entire stack, including the application stack, frontend, backend, APIs, databases, and any external integrations.

 - Data security: Test the effectiveness of data encryption and access controls to ensure data is properly protected from unauthorized access and tampering.

 - Network and connectivity: Test your firewalls to ensure they only allow expected, allowed, and safe traffic to the workload.

 - Application: Test source code through application security testing (AST) techniques to make sure you're following secure coding practices and to catch runtime errors like memory corruption and privilege issues.
-For details, see these [community resources](#community-resources).
+For details, see these [community links](#community-links).

 - Identity: Evaluate if the role assignments and conditional checks work as intended.